Get

 Now that you know how these medications get the job done, let’s look into what will be normal to see following a deworming of your puppy.
 Since most dewormers work by killing the adults or causing them to release from the intestine and get flushed from the system, it is completely normal to see worm bodies in your dog’s feces, especially if they had a heavy worm load.
 Depending on the dewormer, those worms are dead or will die shortly due to exposure to the environment.
 You might see worms in your puppy’s stool for a few days following deworming.

 Puppies may also vomit worms for a day or two after deworming for similar reasons.
 The body is just trying to get rid of all the dead and dying parasites.
 Sometimes, your pup may experience diarrhea as a result of digesting the worm bodies.
 It should all clear up within a couple of days.
-If not, consult your veterinarian.
+If not, consult a veterinarian.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Does Seeing Worms After Deworming Mean It Didn’t Work?